johannpistorius/realworldone_chat/README.md

 ## Chat page

-Create new conversations with existing users.
+Create new conversations with existing users (only one conversation per user).
 Ability to check online status of other users.
+You can test the different functionalities with the users 'mary' and 'john'.